-Mean annual temperature is 26°C and can range from 12 to 38°C. This ecoregion receives the highest annual precipitation in Amazonia, with up to 4,000 mm in the west and 2,500–3,000 mm in the east.
-Three main types of vegetation occur in this moist forest ecoregion: terra firme forest, várzea forest, igapó swamp forest.
-In general these are tall moist evergreen tropical rain forests.
+The mean annual temperature is 26°C and can range from 12 to 38°C. This ecoregion receives the highest annual precipitation in Amazonia, with up to 4,000 mm in the west and 2,500–3,000 mm in the east.
+Three main types of vegetation occur in this moist forest ecoregion: terra firme forest, várzea forest, and igapó swamp forest.
+In general, these are tall moist evergreen tropical rainforests.

-The Upper Amazon-Napo lowlands is an Endemic Bird Area.
+The Upper Amazon-Napo lowlands are an Endemic Bird Area.
 Restricted range species include olive-chested flycatcher, brown nunlet, ochre-striped antpitta, Ecuadorian cacique, Cocha antshrike, black-tailed antbird, and golden-winged tody-flycatcher to name a few.
 Reptiles include South American river turtles, yellow-footed tortoises, spectacled caiman, dwarf caiman, and black caiman.
-Many species of fish popular for aquarium are also found here, including arawana and various tetras.
+Many species of fish popular for aquariums are also found here, including arawana and various tetras.

 1. Sears, R., C. Marín, J. Schipper, D. Brooks.
 2018.
 Eastern South America: Southern Colombia, eastern Venezuela, and northern Peru. https://www.worldwildlife.org/ecoregions/nt0142.
 7 August 2018.